 I decided to try Headspace this year.
 In an effort to make a more dedicated pursuit of good health and balance, I started to follow Headspace’s Basic pack, before moving on to the Level 1, then the Creativity series.
 Headspace has been an incredible game-changer.
 I have now meditated for 51 days in a row, and it’s firmly part of my daily morning practice (but more on this soon…).

 Andy Puddicombe has changed my life.
 At first I thought, this guy?
 Really?
 His voice is a bit funny, he’s not exactly the most ‘yogalithic’ person to listen to, the way most meditation guides tend to be… But he’s cracked it.
 Andy’s a genius.
-It’s precisely because Headspace is free of anything spiritual, anything to do with chakras or incense or veganism or anything else that you might stereotypically associate with meditation studios, that makes it so effective.
+It’s precisely because Headspace is free of anything from the Instagrammable wellness sphere that makes it so effective.
 Headspace is real.
 It applies to real, everyday instances.
 In 2012, Puddicombe said that to do meditation you ‘don’t need to burn any incense, and you definitely don’t have to sit on the floor.’
-You don’t even have to sit. on .the. floor.

 And too right.
 50 days in and I officially meditate everywhere — on the bus, on the tube (not an easy feat, if you know anything about London), at work, in bed, and yeah, okay, occasionally I sit cross-legged on the floor.
 But it’s begun to permeate everything.
 50 days in and I can feel it.